 Best Ik Kil Cenote Tour – We recommend this one

 Planning your visit to Ik Kil Cenote

-Ik Kil is one of the most beautiful cenotes in Mexico, but it is also one of the most popular.
-Ik Kil is often paired with a trip to the Chichen Itza Ruins since there are only a short distance apart.
+Ik Kil is one of Mexico’s most beautiful cenotes but also one of the most popular.
+Ik Kil is often paired with a trip to the Chichen Itza Ruins since there is only a short distance apart.
 Most tours will take you to the Mayan Ruins in the morning and then cool off in the cenote in the afternoon.
-While this is a good order to do things – if you want fewer crowds try visiting this cenote earlier in the day.
+While this is a good order to do things – if you want fewer crowds, try visiting this cenote earlier in the day.